NexGen-3D-Printing/SteamMachine/Steam_Machine-REDUX/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------
 ### Issue Fixes
 ---------------------------------------------------------------------------------------------------------------------------------------------
-USB to Sata Adaptors: This command will fix the slow performance and erratic behaviour of the Sabrent USB to Sata Adaptor, it may also fix other types, sysptems are slow, almost USB 2.0 speeds, drop outs, and slow detection, or failure to detect.
+USB to Sata Adaptors: This command will fix the slow performance and erratic behaviour of the Sabrent USB to Sata Adaptor, it may also fix other types, symptems are slow, almost USB 2.0 speeds, drop outs, and slow detection, or failure to detect.

 Copy and paste this into your terminal:
 ```console